janscience/MicroConfig/docs/userguide.md

 Try them out!
 The effect of `detailed on`, however, affects mostly parameters.

-So let us now populate the sub menus with some parameter.
+Let us now populate the sub menus with some parameter.

 ## Parameter